kebbitt/checkout-kata/README.md

 And the SKU unit price is missing from pricing rules\
 Then the scan is unsuccessful\
 And the issue is logged

+*Display error if order not in progress*\
+Given no order in progress\
+When GetTotalPrice is called at the checkout\
+Then "No checkout order is in progress." is displayed And checkout order is zero

 *Item with unrecognised offer is treated individually*\
 Given a checkout order exists\